w1ne/agecal.net/content/pages/tool-description/index.md

 4\.
 Receive a detailed insight into your age, broken down into years, months, and days.

+**What date formats does agecalc.net age calculator support?**
+For your age calculation we support the following date formats:

+dd/mm/yyyy (European)
+mm/dd/yyyy (US)
+yyyy/mm/dd (International)
+Independenty on what format you choose, agecalc.net age calculator is created to handle it and calculate your age correctly!

 In essence, age is a profound indicator of life's journey.
 With our calculator, you don't just get a number---you get a perspective on the richness of life experiences.